| Degrees || Courses|

 Friendly URL: http://www.wwcc.edu/abe

-Adult Basic Education - GED® preparation classes are designed for individuals who wish to prepare for the college entrance exam or for the four subject tests included on the General Educational development (GED®) exam.
+Adult Basic Education - GED&Reg; preparation classes are designed for individuals who wish to prepare for the college entrance exam or for the four subject tests included on the General Educational development (GED&Reg;) exam.
 Courses integrate content from the following subject areas: Reasoning through language arts-writing; science; social studies; and mathematical reasoning.

 I-BEST - Integrated Basic Education Skills pathway training programs are designed for students to improve their English language or basic skills while earning college-level certificates or two-year degrees.
 In the I-BEST program, classes are team taught by one content instructor and one basic skills instructor.
 Students may also receive additional academic support for college courses.
 Each I-BEST program includes the opportunity to build reading, math, and English skills through basic skills and development levels with the goal of reaching college level and earning work ready certificates and degrees.
 Participating programs: Ag Science, Energy, Water Management, Arts & Sciences, Early Childhood Education, and Nursing.

-Adult Basic Skills - English as a Second Language (ESL) classes are offered to limited English proficient students to develop communication skills, function effectively in jobs, pursue a higher degree, and participate as members of the community.
-Course pathways include Adult High School 21+ program, GED® tests, college, or current or future work.
+Adult Basic Skills - English Language Acquisition (ELA) classes are offered to limited English proficient students to develop communication skills, function effectively in jobs, pursue a higher degree, and participate as members of the community.
+Course pathways include Adult High School 21+ program, GED&Reg; tests, college, or current or future work.
 Students enrolled in IDEA (Integrated Digital English Acceleration) courses learn English and college and job skills.
 Classes may be taught using a team teaching model to facilitate classroom and on-line learning.
+Students are assessed at entry and placed at one of VI ELA levels and progress is measured every 45 hours through CASAS.

 ContactsCOURTNEY KRESS VAN SLYKE